+Our systematic literature review of Twitter-style CCS research found n=56 papers and identified four high-level categories of study: studies of the system's impact, of contributor behavior, of alternative system designs, and of users' perceptions of crowdsourced context.
+These categories naturally overlap and are not mutually exclusive, but we highlight them to emphasize the different types of knowledge emerging from this body of research.
+Table~\ref{tab:lit_review} groups the papers according to their most significant contribution, though several papers make multiple contributions and thus span categories.

-Many of the published CCS research studies focused on the CCS's impact on the platform where it is implemented (n=10 papers).
-These studies all performed analysis of data from X's Community Notes.
-These studies asked both causal questions, such as about the effect that displaying a \textit{note} has on \textit{post} diffusion~\cite{diffusion21,rollout21}, as well as descriptive questions about the performance of X's system in several specific use cases~\cite{chujyo25,bouchaudAlgorithmicResolutionCrowdsourced2025b}.
-The studies found strong evidence that CCS can both reduce the spread~\cite{diffusion21} and believability~\cite{wojcikBirdwatchCrowdWisdom2022b} of misleading \textit{posts}.
-The research also argued that the bridging-based algorithm in X's Community Notes system has demonstrated it can identify high-quality crowdsourced \textit{notes} that are likely to be perceived as helpful by \textit{users} across an ideological spectrum~\cite{bouchaudAlgorithmicResolutionCrowdsourced2025b}.
-However, the studies also showed that this bridging approach takes a significant amount of time to identify ``helpful'' \textit{notes} for misleading \textit{posts}.
-As a result, there is often a significant delay before \textit{notes} are displayed to \textit{users}~\cite{renaultCollaborativelyAddingContext2024a,chuaiCommunitybasedFactcheckingReduces2024a,rollout21}.
-Additionally, studies have shown that the vast majority of suggested \textit{notes} ($\sim90\%$) are never published due to either a lack of \textit{ratings} or consensus ~\cite{chujyo25,wirtschafterFutureChallengesOnline2023a}.
+The most common study type explored CCS impact on the implementing platform (n=24 papers).
+These studies all analyzed data from X's Community Notes, asking both causal questions---such as the effect of displaying notes on post diffusion~\cite{diffusion21,rollout21}---and descriptive questions about how X's CCS performed in specific settings, such as during natural disasters~\cite{chujyo25,bouchaudAlgorithmicResolutionCrowdsourced2025b}.
+Studies found evidence that CCS can reduce both the spread~\cite{diffusion21} and believability~\cite{wojcikBirdwatchCrowdWisdom2022b} of misleading posts annotated with notes.
+Several articles examined the bridging algorithm used in X's Community Notes, which is designed to identify high-quality crowdsourced notes likely to be perceived as helpful by users across an ideological spectrum~\cite{bouchaudAlgorithmicResolutionCrowdsourced2025b}.
+Studies showed that while bridging can be effective~\cite{bouchaudAlgorithmicResolutionCrowdsourced2025b}, this approach takes significant time to identify ``helpful'' notes, often causing substantial delays before notes are displayed~\cite{renaultCollaborativelyAddingContext2024a,chuaiCommunitybasedFactcheckingReduces2024a,rollout21}.
+Further, studies have shown that the vast majority of suggested notes ($\sim90\%$) are never published due to insufficient ratings or lack of consensus ~\cite{chujyo25,Wirtschafter_Majumder_2023}.